MoteCHaDlab/IntroGitHubandR/README.md

 # Introduction to GitHub and R

- For use by Mote's Coral Health and Disease lab members.
+ For use by Mote's Coral Health and Disease lab members, but available to anyone who might find this helpful.

 ## Repository Description